-The standard real estate commission in Panama is 5% based on the final sales price.
+The standard real estate commission in Panama is 5% which is based on the final sales price.

 Not everyone practicing real estate in Panama is licensed.
 In order to be served professionally and in your interests, it is advisable to use a licensed real estate professional.
-They can assist you in the sales process, have access to professional networks, proudly represent the industry and act as your negotiator to make sure the sales process is hassle free and as streamlined as possible.
+A licensed Realtor can assist you in the sales process, have access to professional networks, proudly represent the industry and act as your negotiator to make sure the sales process is hassle free and as streamlined as possible.

-The sale process is relatively simple and normally consists of the following:
+The sales process is relatively simple and normally consists of the following: